manpagez: man pages & more

 to sending the ctrls SO_PATH with the path argument followed by

 LIST_ADD with value 2 and LOAD to the dynamic ENGINE.
-If this is not
+If this is

-the dynamic ENGINE using ctrl commands.
+directly to the dynamic ENGINE using ctrl commands.

 init